Vrisht-Raaj/Pharmacy_Sales_Module/README.md

 # Pharmacy_Sales_Module
-Sales part iof the Pharmacy
+Sales part of the Pharmacy